hapax/hapax.github.io/assets/minimal-networks.md

 Since the hub position changes smoothly, it should stay inside the triangle for small deformations of the corners.
-But for triangles which are very far from equilateral, you might imagine that the hub actually *intersects* one of the corners, and our trident network becomes a simpler triangular network, formed from two sides of the triangle.
+But for triangles which are very far from equilateral, the hub might *intersect* one of the corners, and our trident network becomes a simpler triangular network, formed from two sides of the triangle.

 <figure>
     <div style="text-align:center"><img src